mikefarah/yq/pkg/yqlib/doc/operators/omit.md

+# Omit

+Works like `pick`, but instead you specify the keys/indices that you _don't_ want included.

 ## Omit keys from map
-Note that the order of the keys matches the omit order and non existent keys are skipped.
+Note that non existent keys are skipped.

 Given a sample.yml file of:
 ```yaml